wurmlab/SBC361-programming-in-R/Rbasics.md

 ```
 x <- 5
 ```
 into the console and hitting return.
-This assigns the number 5 to the symbol x.
-You can run operations on variables (e.g. 3*x^2), create new variables from existing variables (e.g. `y <- 3*x^2`), and reassign existing variables to a new value (e.g.` x <- 3*x^2`).
+This assigns the number `5` to the symbol `x`.
+You can run operations on variables (e.g. `3*x^2`), create new variables from existing variables (e.g. `y <- 3*x^2`), and reassign existing variables to a new value (e.g.` x <- 3*x^2`).

 ### A note on assigning variables:
-The = symbol can also be used for assignment instead of <-, but this is frowned upon by most R users (it makes your code less readable).
-Thus please try to use <- .
+The `=` symbol can also be used for assignment instead of `<-`, but this is frowned upon by most R users (it makes your code less readable).
+Thus please try to use `<-` .
 When in doubt about how to write something, check Google’s R style guide; it provides standard guidelines which most R users follow.

 It’s worth pointing out that you can name variables almost anything you want.
 Try using descriptive names (avoiding  x and y), but don’t make the it too long!
 As a rule of thumb, remember to make your code easily understandable for other people, including your future self.

 Finally some variable names are not allowed.
-Typing ?make.names in the console brings up a help file describing the important variable name restrictions.
+Typing `?make.names` in the console brings up a help file describing the important variable name restrictions.

 ## Data classes
 There are several classes of data.
 In simple terms, the class of your data tells you whether R interprets the data as numbers, letters, factors, logical values or a number of alternatives.
-You can use the function class() to check the class of a variable.
+You can use the function `class()` to check the class of a variable.

 You will probably have met variables of class numeric (`x <- 5`) and character (`x <- ‘hello’`).
 An important class of data that you might not be familiar with is logical data.
 Simply put, logical data can only take one of two possible values: `TRUE` or `FALSE`.
 There are a number of different ways of arriving at a logical variable.
 The most obvious is to simply define a variable as true, for example
 ```